Steps to create a campaign

 Before you start working on the creatives, we suggest you go through the creative specification and guidelines and Click and Impression tracking article.
-In this section we will go in details on each creative type creation and tracking.
+In this section, we will go in detail on each creative type creation and tracking.

 - Image: You can upload one or several creatives via drag & drop or the browse button.
 Image creatives have to be uploaded in JPEG, JPG, PNG, GIF format.

 - HTML: when creating HTML creatives you need to select the Plain HTML-JS option, mention the correct creative size to avoid violations from exchanges.
 Uploading a screenshot of the ad rendered is mandatory.
 Additionally, if you want to run ads as rewarded please also select Rewarded HTML along with Plain HTML-JS option.